Hey everyone! Time for part two of this little Q&A I’m doing. Loads of good questions to get to.

 But he came out this year showcasing less velocity, worse stuff and the same exact control issues.
 He had some of the worst hard contact rates in baseball, and the swing and miss just wasn’t there.
 He didn’t look any better working out of the pen either.
 What happened?
 I’m not sure.

 The team felt he wasn’t applying himself as well he could.
-That could mean any number of things — conditioning, team meetings etc. I don’t have specifics there, just that I was told at the time that the demotion wasn’t entirely performance based.
+It played into his mid-season demotion.
+That could mean any number of things.
+I don’t have specifics there, just that I was told at the time that the demotion wasn’t entirely performance based.

 I’ll give him that I think the change up improved massively.
 It went from kind of a joke offering at the beginning of the year to looking just nasty at times down the stretch.